nigelhorne/ged2site/README.md

 please e-mail me or add a bug report to github.com/nigelhorne/ged2site.

 Profile pictures are not handled with output from Ancestry.
 Findmypast is handled correctly.

+The story telling format is hard coded, it would be useful if it were configurable.

 ## Acknowledgements